danibram/mocker-data-generator/README.md

         console.log(util.inspect(data, { depth: 10 }))
 //This returns an object
 // {
-//      users:[array of users],
+//      user:[array of users],
-//      groups: [array of groups],
+//      group: [array of groups],
-//      conditionalFields: [array of conditionalFields]
+//      conditionalField: [array of conditionalFields]
 // }
         })
 ```